Tharle Village

 Tharle Village, also referred to as Tarle Village, is a 2016 Indian Kannada comedy drama film written and directed by KM Raghu.
 The film uses several actors from the 2015 Raam Reddy film Thithi, Channegowda, Thammegowda, Abhishek H.N., and Singrigowda, but is otherwise unrelated to the film.

 Synopsis

-The movie follows several villagers as they go through various exploits and troubles, such as a series of mysterious deaths and an affair.
+The movie follows several villagers through various exploits and troubles, such as a series of mysterious deaths and an affair.